thiagousa/youtube/monitoring/docker/README.md

 ![Project Preview](https://github.com/thiagousa/youtube/blob/main/monitoring/docker/screenshot/docker-design.png)

 Welcome to the Monitoring Stack project, a robust and comprehensive solution for monitoring and managing your infrastructure.
-This project combines powerful open-source tools to help you keep a watchful eye on your systems, applications, and services.
+This project combines powerful open-source tools to help you keep learning the monitoring infrastruture.

 ## What's Inside? 🧐